I recently gained a new blog position.

 BEFORE WE GET TO THE MEAT OF THIS

 Now, before we get into the good stuff, let us first define what a blog is.
 We all know the answer to such a convoluted question, but the answer is rather simple if you did not already know: it is what fake authors do to advertise a specific medium.
 Unlike them, I have written books; I have written screenplays; I have been published and I have won awards.
-Now, this does not mean: “Bring on everything you’ve got,” but it does give me incentive to write about my most recent venture and how it has screwed my head up to the point of no return.
+This does not mean: “Bring on everything you’ve got,” but it does give me incentive to write about my most recent venture and how it has screwed my head up to the point of no return.
 This is a post about the blog-writing process of a company that figured any blog writer could dictate a tale of wonder on a topic such as floors.
 Well, that is what I had to do, anyway: write about floors.

 Yes, floors.
 And I have no idea what a floor consists of.

 IT IS A BLOG ABOUT FLOORING TILES